Oyster mushrooms, yum, such a delicious gourmet food, yet sold at $40 to $50 per kilo.

 Keep your inoculated substrate away from direct sunlight and within the recommended growing temperatures.

 After 7 days you will need to feed the spawn in the inoculated substrate.

 In a clean bucket add 100ml water with 1 teaspoon of hydrated lime, stir.
-Add 100g wheat bran and mix well.
+Add 100g wheat or oat bran and mix well.

 Wearing gloves, break up and crumble your 2kg of inoculated substrate into the bucket with wet bran.
 Combine thoroughly.